About This Episode

 Yara Hawari 25:13

-And Brendan just to interject there.
-Why do you think that’s not happening?
+And Brendan, just to interject there — why do you think that’s not happening?

 Brendan Browne 25:18

-That’s a really good question Yara.
+That’s a really good question, Yara.
 Why is it not happening?
-Because, I mean, I think Palestine is an exception.
-We know that in the global sphere, we know that there is exceptionalism when it comes to the Palestine case.
+I mean, I think Palestine is an exception.
+We know that in the global sphere there is exceptionalism when it comes to the Palestine case.
+We know that Israel does get a softer ride at times, for a variety of reasons.

-We know that Israel does get a softer ride at times for a variety of reasons, but I do think that tide is changing, Yara.
-I do, I am hopeful and optimistic and I do think that this Irish government won’t be able to ignore the demands of the activist movement because one thing I would, give everybody hope here, we’re not going away, we haven’t shrunk as a collective.
-Our marches are still there, okay.
-The ebb and flow in terms of their size over time, as you expect, but I tell you this very clearly, our advocacy doesn’t.
-We have a day of action next week across the island of Ireland in the university sector where people are coming together to walk out of the universities and do other direct actions, to hold teach ins, to platform Palestinian voices, to talk strategy.
-So our advocacy grows, even if the optics of being on the street ebbs and flows at times.
-So I don’t know why the Irish government isn’t doing this.
+But I do think that tide is changing.
+I am hopeful and optimistic.
+And I do think that this Irish government won’t be able to ignore the demands of the activist movement, because one thing I would say to give everybody hope: we’re not going away.
+We haven’t shrunk as a collective.
+Our marches are still there.
+The ebb and flow in terms of their size over time, as you’d expect — but our advocacy doesn’t ebb.
+We have a day of action next week across the island of Ireland in the university sector, where people are coming together to walk out of universities and carry out other direct actions, to hold teach-ins, to platform Palestinian voices, to talk strategy.
+So our advocacy grows, even if the optics of being on the street ebb and flow at times.

-I suspect it’s because of this exceptionalism that that does seem to happen in lots of different places.
-But can you imagine how powerful it would be if Ireland was that country in Europe?
-Because I think the domino effect that would happen would actually be quite significant.
-And, you know, as I said, Ireland is part of a smaller group of European nations that are having these conversations around strategy and what to do and how to come together.
-Nobody likes to predict things in the future, it makes fools out of wise men.
+So I don’t know exactly why the Irish government isn’t doing more.
+I suspect it’s because of this exceptionalism that does seem to happen in lots of different places.
+But can you imagine how powerful it would be if Ireland was that country in Europe — the one that set it off?
+Because I think the domino effect that would happen would be quite significant.
+And as I said, Ireland is part of a smaller group of European nations that are having these conversations around strategy and what to do and how to come together.
+Nobody likes to predict things in the future — it makes fools out of wise men.

 Yara Hawari 27:07

-Brendan Browne
+Brendan Browne 27:30

-I would say sometimes we need to look at Ireland less through the romantic, wistful, you know, rose tinted glasses.There are issues in Ireland when it comes to a sort of rising sense of far right presence.
-Ireland has an awful record when it comes to asylum, and people who come to Ireland seeking asylum, fleeing other theatres of conflict, and they end up in a thing called direct provision.
+I would say that sometimes we need to look at Ireland a little less through the romantic, wistful, rose-tinted glasses.
+There are issues in Ireland when it comes to a rising far-right presence.
+Ireland has an awful record when it comes to asylum — people who come to Ireland seeking asylum, fleeing other theatres of conflict, end up in a system called direct provision.
+Ireland itself is not an easy place to live comfortably and well if you don’t earn above a certain amount of money.
+It is not a socialist utopia by any stretch of the imagination, and we have one of the highest costs of living in Europe.
+Trying to get a house in Ireland is really, really difficult.
+I have students who talk about sleeping in their cars because they can’t afford student accommodation.

-I have students of mine who talk about sleeping in their cars because they can’t afford student accommodation.
-So I wouldn’t want Ireland to be viewed as a utopia of post coloniality and if anything, there’s a lot of work to be done in Ireland.
-And actually that is where we have a lot to learn from our other struggles around the world and certainly from Palestine can teach us that and we can come together and find out ways that we are transnationally vulnerable.
-There are ways that we are connected that we should maybe be more sensitive to when it comes to growing our movement, which is the question you asked me, how do we grow this movement?
+So I wouldn’t want Ireland to be viewed as a utopia of post-coloniality.
+If anything, there’s a lot of work to be done in Ireland.
+And actually that is where we have a lot to learn from other struggles around the world — and certainly Palestine can teach us that.
+We can come together and find the ways that we are transnationally vulnerable, the ways that we are connected that we should maybe be more sensitive to when it comes to growing our movement.

 Yara Hawari 29:49

 I think that’s a nice thing to end on.
-So Brendan, thank you so much for coming on this episode of Rethinking Palestine.
+Brendan, thank you so much for coming on this episode of Rethinking Palestine.

 Brendan Browne 29:55